cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 - Routing Rules

-When using Ingress or Gateway API, routing rules need to be defined to attach applications to those entry points.
+When using Ingress or Gateway API, routing rules must be defined to attach applications to those entry points.

 .. tabs::